albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Searching reduces the visible pages to the ones containing the search text.
 Matching labels and buttons are highlighted on each page.

 Up to three words can be searched for.
-Partial matches are hightlighted.
+Partial matches are highlighted.

 .. figure:: ../images/optionssearch.jpg
     :scale: 70%